Net Zero

 Embracing opportunities and protecting business on the road to net zero.

-When HGVs account for around 6% of overall UK greenhouse emissions, we know our sector must play its part to decarbonise.
+When HGVs account for around 16% of UK domestic transport emissions, we know our sector must play its part to decarbonise.
 Our success in improving air quality where nitrogen oxide emissions have fallen by over 70% since 2013 shows how decarbonisation can be achieved with investment in vehicle standards and new technologies.

-Recognising that decarbonising HGVs and coaches is complex, our approach is pragmatic and our aim is to support the commercial vehicle sector with the knowledge they need to make investment decisions that are consistent with the net zero objectives defined by the Westminster and devolved parliaments.
+To meet this end-goal, we aim to shape the conditions that deliver a viable transition and give our membership the tools and information they need to make investment decisions that are consistent with the net zero objectives defined by the Westminster and devolved parliaments.

 • for HGVs under 26 tonnes gvw, from 2035